 Growing up, you likely heard it’s “what is on the inside” that matters most.
 Or maybe it was the more, colloquial version, “Never judge a book by its cover.”
 Regardless of which one sounds more familiar to you, timber frame home owners and craftsman alike embrace these truisms every day.
 This is because, (beautiful exteriors aside), each Riverbend owner and timber artisan knows that much of the astonishing beauty of these homes resides on the inside where the astonishing timber trusses stun.
 Timber framed interiors do more, however, than simply leave first-time visitors speechless.

 Authentic timber frames support the interior of your home, and assist in defining your living spaces.
-Those who work in the craft of timber framing know that the interior space of a timber frame residence is first defined in terms of trusses and bents.
-This article details exactly what trusses and bents are, what each adds to the architectural detail of a timber frame home, and shares examples of bents and trusses both as individual elements of a timber frame skeleton and as part of a timber frame home.
+Those who work in the craft of timber framing know that the interior space of these homes is first defined in terms of trusses and bents.
+This article details exactly what comprises trusses and bents, and what each adds to the architectural detail of a Riverbend home.
+It also shares examples of bents and trusses, both as individual elements of a timber frame skeleton, and as part of a timber frame home.

 A bent is created when a truss is joined to the posts that connect the truss to the floor.
 Examples of standard truss styles are shown below, along with details explaining the appeal of each.